Piotr1959/CatSMS.github.io/_docs/index.md

 {: .note .info}
 Model calculator<br>
-After each update, results are sent to the target system for real-time processing—enabling monitoring, optimization, forecasting, AI-driven decisions, and other workflow modules.
+After each update, recalculated results are sent to the target system for real-time processing—enabling monitoring, optimization, forecasting, AI-driven decisions, and other workflow modules.

 ## Prerequisites